-The best kinds of oil to eat and cook with may be one of the most confusing issues for people actively engaged in creating vital health, as well as healing the body from illness.
+The best kinds of oil to eat and cook with may be one of the most confusing issues for people actively engaged in creating vital health.

 In whole form, grape seeds contain antioxidants and other important micronutrients, but the extremely high heat used to extract the oil obliterates most of the good stuff, leaving very little of value.
 (2)

 While marketing campaigns tout grape seed oil as a rich source of vitamin E, a single tablespoon contains less than 20% of the RDA at 3.9 milligrams (3), and it still delivers 18 grams of fat.
 There are plenty of options for making a better nutritional investment with those fat calories.

 At about 70% polyunsaturated fatty acids and only 10% saturated fats, with the remaining monounsaturated fatty acids running around 16% average, grapeseed oil sounds like a smart choice.

 But the idea that it’s best to focus on mono- and polyunsaturated dietary fatty acids is based on the long-standing myth that saturated fat is bad for you, and science has proven that wrong.
 (4, 5, 6)